History of English Literature | Anglo-Saxon to Modern Era

 The age of Shakespeare started with the start of Elizabeth’s reign in 1558.
 It ends with the death of James I. in 1625.
 This period is the golden age in history of English literature because of the productiveness of it.
 This period brought massive changes in the history of English literature.
 The Age of Shakespeare is divided into two periods: The Age of Elizabeth and The Jacobean Age.

 With the reign of Elizabeth, the English literature started to flourish.
 The first publication, which marked the start of this golden age, was Shepheardes Calender by Edmund Spenser in 1579.
 In the first half of the Elizabeth era, there was a composition of little verses of any value.
 Spenser was the most celebrated poet of this era and he was called the poet’s poet.
 He had a remarkable influence on the poetry that followed after him.
 Elizabethan literature was also the golden age of drama too as Shakespeare was present there.
 Shakespeare plays were in a range of different genres.
-Those included Shakespearean tragedies like Hamlet, Othello, comedies like As You Like It, historic plays like Richard III, etc. Other writers of Elizabethan literature include Sir Philip Sidney, Thomas Campion, Sackville, Norton, Thomas Kyd, and others.
-Famous literary works of this era include The Faerie Queene, Astrophel and Stella, The Defence of Poetry, Gorboduc, The Spanish Tragedy, etc.
+Those included tragedies like Hamlet or Othello etc, comedies like As You Like It, historic plays like Richard III, etc. Other writers of Elizabethan literature include Sir Philip Sidney, Thomas Campion, Sackville, Norton, Thomas Kyd, etc. Famous literary works of this era include The Faerie Queene, Astrophel and Stella, The Defence of Poetry, Gorboduc, The Spanish Tragedy etc.

 The Jacobean Age was the era of James I .
 The literature written during this period is Jacobean Literature.
 Shakespeare wrote some of his prominent plays during this period.
 Those plays include King Lear (1605), Macbeth (1606), and The Tempest (1610).
 Jacobean literature, as compared to the Elizabethan literature, was dark.
 It is because Shakespeare wrote his so-called problem plays like All is Well that Ends Well and famous tragedies in this era.
 John Webster, who was a dramatist, often portrayed the problem of evil in his dramas.
 This period’s comedy consisted of the bitter satire from Ben Jonson and the diverse writings from John Fletcher and Francis Beaumont.
 Popular works of this time include Volpone, Bartholomew Fair, The Knight of the Burning Pestle, The White Devil, The Changelin, etc. King James Bible was the most prominent prose work of Jacobean Literature.